salesforce/eslint-plugin-lwc/docs/rules/no-dynamic-imports-in-ssrable-components.md

-# Disallow dynamic import in SSR-able components (`lwc/no-dynamic-imports-in-ssrable-components`)
+# Disallow dynamic imports in SSR-able components (`lwc/no-dynamic-imports-in-ssrable-components`)

 Dynamic imports are not processed on the server and do not affect server-side rendered output.